website2023/website2023/index.md

 layout: page
 ---

-Double Bagel Games is a small games studio that launched in 2023 and is working on a number of fun, small mobile games.
+Double Bagel Games is a small studio that launched in 2023 and is working on a number of fun, small mobile games.

-<strong>Want to play my games and get updates on my upcoming games too?
+<strong>Want to play my games and get updates on new ones I'm making?
 Subscribe to my free email newsletter below.</strong>

 After subscribing, make sure to check your spam folder as the first email might arrive there.